jpawlicki/empire/backend/README.md

-HelloWorld for App Engine Standard (Java 8)
+Empire Backend for App Engine Standard (Java 8)
 ============================

-This sample demonstrates how to deploy an application on Google App Engine.

 See the [Google App Engine standard environment documentation][ae-docs] for more detailed instructions.